 How Nights Guards Work

-Night guards or mouth splints even out the pressure across your jaw and create a physical barrier between your upper and lower teeth to protect them from further damage.
-Here at Vard Dental we make both night guards and mouth splints.
+Dental Night guards or Mouth Splints even out the pressure across your jaw and create a physical barrier between your upper and lower teeth to protect them from further damage.
+Here at Vard Dental we make both Night Guards and Mouth Splints.

-A mouth splint (also known as an occlusal splint or bite plate) is made from harder plastic and fits precisely over your upper or lower teeth.
-Mouth splints are no more effective than mouth guards in reducing the symptoms of bruxism.
-They tend to last for years, whereas mouth guards usually last for less than two years, depending on the level of grinding.
-Mouth guards are made of a softer material which some patients find more comfortable.
+A Mouth Splint (also known as an occlusal splint or bite plate) is made from harder plastic than a Dental Night Guard.
+It fits precisely over your upper or lower teeth.
+Mouth Splints are no more effective than mouth guards in reducing the symptoms of bruxism.
+However, they tend to last for years, whereas Mouth Guards usually last for less than two years, depending on the level of grinding.
+Mouth Guards are made of a softer material which some patients find more comfortable.

 Get in Touch

 Chat with us and we will recommend the best solution for you.